-Highlights of recent seasons include role debuts as Edgardo in Lucia di Lammermoor, the title role in Massenet’s Werther, Avito in Montemezzi’s L’amore dei tre re, and Faust in Lili Boulanger’s Faust et Helene at the Academy of Vocal Arts; Rinuccio in Gianni Schicchi with Opera Maine, (formally PORTopera); as well as debuts with Palm Beach Opera and Vero Beach Opera.
-Concert credits include performances with the New Jersey Festival Orchestra and Ocean City Pops and the Longfellow Chorus Festival.
+A recent graduate of Philadelphia’s prestigious Academy of Vocal Arts, Mr. White performed Roméo in Roméo et Juliette, the title role in Massenet’s Werther, Roberto in Puccini’s Le Villi, Edgardo in Lucia di Lammermoor, Avito in Montemezzi’s L’amore dei tre re, and Faust in Lili Boulanger’s Faust et Helene.
+He made his debut with Opera Maine as Rinuccio in Gianni Schicchi, and has appeared with Palm Beach Opera and Vero Beach Opera.
+Concert credits include performances with the New Jersey Festival Orchestra, Ocean City Pops, and the Longfellow Chorus Festival.

 A favorite of competitions, Mr. White was selected to compete in the 2019 Operalia Competion in Prague.
 He was awarded the Grand Prize of the Gerda Lissner International Vocal Competition, 1st place in the Deborah Voigt International Vocal Competition, 2nd place in the Metropolitan Opera Mid-Atlantic region, the Grand Prize in the Mario Lanza Vocal Competition, an Encouragement Award from the George London Foundation, and is the recipient of the Alfonso Cavaliere Award.
 He has participated in the training programs of Bel Canto at Caramoor, PORTopera, and Seagle Music Colony.

 A trained violinist, Mr. White is also an avid surfer and runs his own surfboard business, which currently has clients around the world.